Create a Game

-- Many books and online tutorials, like this awesome series of videos, still have visuals from older versions of Scratch.
+- Many books and online tutorials, like this awesome series of videos or this fantastic e-book, still have visuals from older versions of Scratch.
 They should still work - the biggest difference between versions of Scratch is where things are on the screen.

 - The Scratch Wiki has TONS of information and ideas written by other Scratchers.
 It's a GREAT source for specific topics or questions like, "How do I make a character jump?" or "How would I create a platformer?"